joesan/joesan-me/content/posts/misc/acl-knee-injury-3.md

 I remember having a weird feeling on my left knee after the ride, but I believe it is just a one off thing that got eventually better after a couple of minutes!

 I'm now terribly confused.
 The 2019 season would start in just under 2 months from now.
 Getting a surgery is not an option now as it would put me off by
 6 months using my bike.
 What I'm extremely afraid of are those jumps and drops and what effect would they have on my knee.
-But nevertheless, I don't want to be left without driving this season.
+Nevertheless, I don't want to be left without driving this season.
 I will avoid doing stunts and just drive for the fun of it!
 Hope to have a fun filled MTB season for 2019!